The flu is a viral infection caused by influenza virus.

 Its severity varies in different people.
-In some it gets controlled on its own may be in a week time however, in some it can cause serious pneumonia and can be led to death.
+In some it gets controlled on its own may be in a week time however, in some high-risk group it can cause serious pneumonia and can be led to death.

 Yes.
 In most cases, your doctor can tell if you have the flu by your symptoms.
 Sometimes your doctor may advice nasal or throat swab to test for influenza virus.

 - Hand wash with soap and water or alcohol hand rub

 - Avoid contact with people infected with flu